gauditech/gaudi/packages/create-gaudi-app/template-gaudi-ts/README.md

 ##### **Dev**

-Starts project dev mode which will build hooks sources and Gaudi build but will also start watching resources and rebuild when needed.
+Starts project dev mode which will build typescript and Gaudi sources but will also start watching resources and rebuild when needed.

 ```
 $ npm run dev